thebouv/thebouv-pelican/content/howimadethissite.md

 ### Theme

-For now I plan to use the Pelican theme called [pelican-blue](https://github.com/Parbhat/pelican-blue/) but fork it to my own version as [pelican-orange]():
+For now I plan to use the Pelican theme called [pelicana-clean-blog](https://github.com/dangsonbk/pelicana-clean-blog) but fork it to my own version as [pelican-clean](https://github.com/thebouv/pelican-clean):

-    git submodule add -f git@github.com:thebouv/pelican-orange.git themes/pelican-orange
+    git submodule add -f git@github.com:thebouv/pelican-clean.git themes/pelican-clean

+### Let's fire this baby up!

+This article, the one I'm writing and you're reading, is the first post in my blog.
+So the instructions below are so I can test this out locally and see it for the first time in all its orange glory:

+    pelican content